 Sub-committees shall be authorized by majority vote of the Council.
-Appointments to sub-committees of the Council are made by the Chair in consultation with the Town Administrator.
+Members of any sub- committee, including the Chair and Vice-Chair, shall be appointed by the Chair of the Council in consultation with the Town Administrator.
+Appointments to sub-committees of the Council are made by the Chair in consultation with Town Administrator.
 Appointed individuals shall receive notification of their appointment from the Chair prior to the public announcement of the makeup of the committee.
-Notice and conduct of all sub-committee meetings must adhere to MGL Ch.
-30A, Sections 18-25 (Open Meeting Law).
+Notice and conduct of all sub-committee meetings must adhere to MGL C 30A, Sections 18-25 (Open Meeting Law).